lmotta/imagefootprint_plugin/README.md

 # Image Footprint

-Plugin call Footprint algorithm from IBAMA processing(install by plugin repository) Footprint algorithm create a catalog layer from directories of images
+Plugin call Footprint algorithm from IBAMA processing(install by plugin repository).
+Footprint algorithm create a catalog layer from directories of images